 It is the best writing analysis tool if you work with very long documents.

-You have access to over twenty different reports and tools to analyze your writing in great depth and detail.
+You can access over twenty different reports and tools to analyze your writing in great depth and detail.

 The desktop editor is the most powerful part of the program.
 The interface makes it easy to navigate your document and track your improvements.